A lesson that has become painfully clear in recent years is that we can’t control everything.

 With so many platforms for developing and distributing content (social media, blogs, web, video, images, etc.), it’s important to develop a consistent tone of voice and be clear on how each channel and format should be used.

 With recent developments in AI, particularly ChatGPT, the need for differentiated content and social media strategies have grown.
+With AI, that differentiation will most likely come from users who learn how to craft in-depth prompts to deliver better outputs.

 With the infinite proliferation of not just vanilla but totally flavorless content, the only way to achieve cut through is to be clear on your brand voice and stay tightly anchored to it.